AkosLukacs/ElmahMod/README.txt

    experiencing  in  installing  or  running  ELMAH.
 That  is  what  the discussion group is for.

+   The  best  way  to  get started with ELMAH is to take it for a spin by launching the supplied demo Web site.
+Simply go the root of your ELMAH distribution  and  execute  the  demo.cmd  script.
+The  demo Web site requires [4]Microsoft .NET Framework 2.0.

 Version 1.0 BETA 3 Notes

   Upgrading from ELMAH 1.0 BETA 2(a)